KyleIsDork/debian-startup/README.md

 sudo ./setup.sh --install-omf`
 ```

+To set fish as your primary shell, append the --default-shell flag to your command.

 ## Notes

 - After running the script, **log out and log back in** to start using fish as your default shell.
 If this isn't working, you may need to reboot.